Check out the some videos and pictures of the VE6AO club station at http://ve6ao.shawwebspace.ca/ to see some of our members in action.

 QSL Manager and QSL Question:VE6TN@shaw.ca.
 The VE6AO is a beautiful full colour QSL of the Calgary Stampede rodeo.

 DIRECT QSL.
-Please include an SAE and $2 USD "Green Stamp" or an IRC to cover the cost of return postage.
+Please include an SAE and $3 USD "Green Stamp" for DX and $2 USD for USA or an IRC to cover the cost of return postage.
 Postage rates have increased and the US dollar value has decreased so $1 USD doesn't cover the cost anymore.
 For those of you new to QSL'ing, a green stamp means a $1 USD bill (money is green).
 An IRC is an international reply coupon which can be bought at a post office and is similar to sending a money order certificate.
 Green stamps are easier.